Updated November 22, 2025

 Keep names searchable

-Use terms you’ll actually search for.
-If you think “email” not “correspondence,” use “email” in the name.
+Use words that you will actually search for.
+If you think “email” instead of “correspondence,” use “email” in the name.

-Close your eyes and imagine needing this prompt.
-What words come to mind first?
-Those words should be in the name.
+Close your eyes and picture how much you need this prompt.
+What words come to mind right away?
+The name should have those words in it.

 There are three common approaches.
 Pick one and stick with it.